denten-papers/blunt-instrumental/blunt.md

 carefully analyze our mistakes.
 I present here the lessons I took from some of my own failed projects.
 Fundamentally, I have come to believe that the university is an unfit place to develop "big" software.
 We are much better placed to remain agile: to tinker and to experiment.
-I offer the following from an incomplete list as to the reasons why:
+I offer the following several comments from an incomplete list as to the reasons why:

 1. Some tools encourage intellectual laziness by obscuring methodology.
 More often, it is not the tool but rather a mode of lazy thinking at fault.
 For